HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

   The internet is the most distracting invention ever made.
   Getting rid of it for a while is great.
   I think the [Internet Distraction Comic](https://duckduckgo.com/?q=Internet+distraction+comic+-+Asher+Sarlin&iax=images&ia=images){:target="_blank"} by Asher Sarlin is pretty accurate.
-  As a phd student I used to have this as my desktop background image.
+  As a PhD student I used to have this as my desktop background image.

 * **Avoid screens** if you can.
   The typographer [Bringhurst](https://en.wikipedia.org/wiki/The_Elements_of_Typographic_Style) writes: